How Difficult is the GRE? | Comparison to Other Standardized Tests

 But how hard is the GRE really?
 It’s important to find the answer to this question if you want to fully prepare for the exam.
 By having an idea just how difficult the exam would be, you’ll be pushed further to be more thorough in your prep efforts.

 Creating a good GRE study plan would be a great start.
-Our reviews of best GRE prep books here will also take you farther as it will help you learn which areas to cover and what the test questions are like with practice tests and answer explanations.
+Our reviews of GRE prep books here will also take you farther as it will help you learn which areas to cover and what the test questions are like with practice tests and answer explanations.
+If you prefer having more accountable then check out these online class reviews to help you prepare for the GRE as well.

 To help you better gauge the GRE difficulty levels, here are a few points that test-takers and GRE experts alike are saying about the exam.